luismsgomes/qtlm/doc/ReadMe.md

 Training transfer models (both translation directions are trained in parallel):

-    qtleap train
+    qtlm train

 The training process will create a directory named `train_${DATASET}_${LANG1}-${LANG2}_${TRAIN_DATE}`, which would be `train_ep_en-pt_2015-02-12` for the previous example.
-Several files and sub-directories within that directory.
-For example, when training models for English-Portuguese, the following files and directories are created:
+The training process will create several files and sub-directories within that directory.
+For example, when training models for English-Portuguese, we get the following files and
+directories:

     .
     `-- train_ep_en-pt_2015-02-12
-        |-- [*] qtleap.info  # contains versioning information about qtlm
+        |-- [*] qtlm.info  # contains versioning information about qtlm
-        |-- [*] qtleap.stat  # output of "hg stat" on $QTLM_ROOT repository
+        |-- [*] qtlm.stat  # output of "hg stat" on $QTLM_ROOT repository
-        |-- [*] qtleap.diff  # unified diff of the $QTLM_ROOT repository
+        |-- [*] qtlm.diff  # unified diff of the $QTLM_ROOT repository
         |-- [*] tectomt.info # contains versioning information about tectomt
         |-- [*] tectomt.stat # output of "svn stat" on the $TMT_ROOT repository
         |-- [*] tectomt.diff # unified diff of the $TMT_ROOT repository